Statistical Tests for Replacing Human Decision Makers with Algorithms: Replacing Human Decision Makers with Algorithms

-Assumption \ref{ROC assump} can be justified by the fact that the sample size used to estimate the machine ROC curve is typically some orders of magnitude larger than the number of cases for an individual decision maker.
-For instance, around 150 thousand cases are used to estimate the machine ROC curve in our abnormal birth outcome example, whereas the median number of diagnoses per doctor in the classification set is only approximately 400.
-The estimation error in the machine ROC curve can be considered negligible relative to the error in estimating doctors' FPR/TPR pairs.
-Accounting for the sampling error in estimating the machine ROC curve is studied in a subsequent paper by \cite{feng2022properties}.
-Section \ref{data and algorithm} provides more details about the data processing procedure.
-It is important to note that Assumption \ref{ROC assump} also rules out decision makers learning from the sample cases.
-This is a reasonable assumption in our empirical data set because the eventual pregnancy outcomes are typically not available to doctors when they diagnose consecutive patient cases.
-Sampling errors arise mainly from the relatively fewer number of observations for each individual decision maker.
-We are interested in the parameter of the population pair of true positive and false positive rates for the individual decision maker: $\theta_{H} = \(\alpha_{H}, \beta_{H}\)$, where $\alpha$ and $\beta$ are defined as in \eqref{alpha_beta} and the subscript $H$ refers to ``human''.
+The first requirement is justified by the fact that the machine learning model is implemented using a training dataset that is by orders of magnitude larger than the number of cases for each individual human decision maker.
+For instance, around 150 thousand cases in the NFPC training dataset are used to estimate the machine ROC curve, whereas the median number of diagnoses per doctor in the classification set is only approximately 400.
+The estimation error in the machine ROC curve is negligible relative to the error in estimating doctors' FPR/TPR pairs.
+The sampling error in estimating the machine ROC curve is studied in a subsequent paper by \cite{feng2024statistical}.

+The second requirement that the $q_j\(x_{i,j},u_{i,j}\)$ are used without sampling errors by the $j$th decision maker is interpreted as stating that the behavior of the $j$th decision maker is consistent with the use of a propensity score model $q_j\(x_{i,j},u_{i,j}\)$.
+The method in this paper does not require the researcher to know the propensity score model $q_j\(x_{i,j},u_{i,j}\)$ for the $j$th decision maker, and does not refer to any of the doctor propensity score models $q_j\(x_{i,j},u_{i,j}\), j = 1,\ldots,J$.

+The second requirement also rules out decision makers learning from the sample cases.
+A doctor $j$ does not update their propensity score model $q_j\(x_{i,j},u_{i,j}\)$ during the data sample period.

+This is a reasonable assumption in our empirical dataset because the eventual pregnancy outcomes are typically not available to doctors when they diagnose consecutive patient cases.
+We are not concerned with how doctors procure knowledge to develop their diagnosis model $q_j\(x_{i,j},u_{i,j}\)$.
+Doctor $j$ might procure $q_j\(x_{i,j},u_{i,j}\)$ from trainings obtained from a medical school or from working with a large pool of patients prior to the sampling period.
+Section \ref{data and algorithm} provides more details about the data processing procedure, where sampling errors arise mainly from the relatively fewer number of observations for each individual decision maker.